kiroshaker/Steelhacks-2025/README.md

-RxCast: AI-Powered Pharmacy Demand Forecasting
+# RxCast: AI-Powered Pharmacy Demand Forecasting
-RxCast is an award-winning full-stack prototype developed in 24 hours for the Steelhacks 2025 hackathon.
+**RxCast** is an award-winning full-stack prototype developed in 24 hours for the Steelhacks 2025 hackathon.
 It addresses the critical issue of hospital drug shortages by using machine learning to forecast pharmaceutical demand, helping healthcare providers proactively manage their inventory and ensure patient safety.

-This project won 1st Place in the Healthcare Optimization Track.
+This project won **1st Place in the Healthcare Optimization Track**.

-The Problem
+## The Problem
 Every year, U.S. hospitals lose billions of dollars to medication waste while simultaneously struggling with critical drug shortages that can impact patient care.
 This is a complex supply chain problem rooted in the difficulty of accurately predicting future demand.

-Our Solution
+## Our Solution
 RxCast provides a clean, actionable dashboard for hospital pharmacists.
 Our system:

 Forecasts Future Demand: Uses an XGBoost model trained on historical and environmental data to predict the 7-day demand for critical medications like Tamiflu.